ubco-W2022T1-cosc301/project-group20/final_report_group_20.md

 <p align="center">
     <img src ="images/average_reach.png" width="500px">
-    <p align="center">Figure 3: distribution plot of fighter height in centimeters for the ufc dataset<p\>
+    <p align="center">Figure 3: Average reach of a UFC fighter<p\>
 <p\>

+Here we can see that the average reach of a fighter is about 180cm

 To observe the values of fighter height in the ufc a distribution plot was created.

 <p align="center">
     <img src ="images/height_dist.png" width="500px">
-    <p align="center">Figure 3: distribution plot of fighter height in centimeters for the ufc dataset<p\>
+    <p align="center">Figure 4: distribution plot of fighter height in centimeters for the ufc dataset<p\>
 <p\>

 The above figure shows that the average fighter height is approximately 183 centimeters across all weight divsions.
 It is important to note that the plot contains duplicate values of the same fighter (i.e. Donald Cerone has 36 fights meaning his height is accounted for 36 times).
 This introduces a bias to the height distributions toward the more active divisions.